Get in Touch: Dinah and Iain Thompson

 Dudmaston offers something unexpected in the Shropshire countryside, a house that provides a classical setting for a collection of modern and contemporary art.
 The modern art galleries were assembled by diplomat Sir George Labouchere, while his wife Rachel showed off her collections of botanical drawings and watercolours.

-The Dudmaston Estate is just 7 miles from Cox's Barn.
+Dudmaston Estate is approximately 15miles from Cox's Barn.

 In 1937 Geoffrey Mander MP did something remarkable - he persuaded the National Trust to accept a house that was just 50 years old.